 Nine North East murders which have gone unsolved for more than a decade

-As the family of Noddy Rice mark 10 years since his killing, we look at nine other unsolved murders which still have the justice system stumped for more than 10 years.
+As the family of Noddy Rice mark 15 years since his killing, we look at his case and eight others from the North East which still have had the justice system stumped for more than 10 years.

 He had been shot outside his own front door as he returned home from work on February 17, 1996.
 He had been a doorman at former nightclub Oz, now a gym, for three years.